varunpiram/quickopt/README.md

 # _quickopt_
-A Python optimization toolkit developed in C++ geared towards nonlocal optimization problems.
+A Python optimization toolkit developed in C++ geared towards multimodal functions.

 # Documentation: [Click Here!](https://google.com)
 Most of the information is found in the documentation - please refer to it!
 Tutorials, examples, descriptions/breakdowns of algorithms, and references are found here.